Matilda the Musical: Act II

-Mr. Wormwood advises the audience against reading in favor of watching television ("Telly").
-Lavender, a girl in Matilda's class, tells the audience that she is going to put a newt in Miss Trunchbull's jug of water later on.
-The children gather and sing about their hopes for when they grow up ("When I Grow Up").
-Matilda resolves to end Miss Trunchbull's cruelty.
-She tells Mrs. Phelps more of the story of the acrobat and the escapologist.
-Bound by their contract, they perform their feat, which goes well until the last moment when the acrobat is fatally injured, living just long enough to give birth to a girl.
-The escapologist invites the acrobat's sister to move in with him to help look after his daughter.
-Unknown to the escapologist, the girl's aunt is secretly cruel to her, forcing her to perform menial tasks and abusing her verbally and physically ("The Trick Started Well").
+Mr Wormwood advises the audience against reading in favour of watching television ("Telly").
+Matilda's classmates sing about their hopes ("When I Grow Up").
+Matilda tells Mrs Phelps more of the story of the acrobat.
+Bound by their contract, she performs her act but is fatally injured, living just long enough to give birth to a girl.
+Her husband invites the acrobat's sister to move in and look after his daughter.
+The girl's aunt is secretly cruel ("The Trick Started Well").

-Mr. Wormwood returns home from work pleased because he has sold his worn-out cars to the wealthy Russians ("I'm So Clever"), having used an automatic drill to wind back their odometers.
-Matilda is annoyed at her father's deceit and scolds him, which angers him and he locks her in her bedroom.
-That night, Matilda continues the story of the acrobat and the escapologist.
-After years of cruelty, the aunt's rage has grown; one day she beats the child, locks her in the cellar and goes out.
-That evening, the escapologist returns home early and discovers the extent of the aunt's cruelty.
-As he comforts his daughter, he promises her he will always be there for her.
-Filled with rage, he runs out to find the aunt but is never seen again ("I'm Here").
+Mr Wormwood is pleased because he tricked his Russian customers ("I'm So Clever").
+Matilda scolds him, so he locks her in her bedroom.
+Matilda continues the story of the acrobat's daughter.
+The aunt locks her in the cellar, where the father finds her.
+Filled with rage, he chases the aunt but is never seen again ("I'm Here").